We take care of your data

 We may share your information with relevant agencies, law enforcement and other third parties for the purpose of preventing or detecting crime, or where it is the public interest.

 The information that we collect may include:

-- credit card details and any purchases you have made;
+- Credit or debit card details and any purchases you have made

-- any Special Educational Needs (SEN) requirements for exams including relevant medical records;
+- Any access or Special Educational Needs (SEN) requirements for your exams and medical reports where relevant

-- name of your parent or guardian (if you are under 13 years old)
+- Name of your parent or guardian (if you are under 13 years old)

 In respect of job applicants, we may also collect:

 - Your image and likeness where this is required for business or security purposes